Eastern Michigan University

 Jillian is completing her post-doctoral fellowship at CAPS and finshed her graduate work right here at EMU.
 She completed her clinical internship at the University of San Diego Counseling Center and her previous clinical experiences have included community mental health, private practice, college counseling, and psycho-oncology.
 Jillian’s clinical interests include emotion regulation, crisis intervention, behavioral excesses, gender identity, sexual orientation, disability, and mindfulness.
 Although her clinical approach is integrative, Jillian focuses on acceptance and self-compassion while empowering clients to make the changes they would like to see in their lives.

-Leah is an advanced master’s student in the College Counseling program at EMU.
-She completed her undergraduate degree in psychology at Eastern Michigan University.
-Her current clinical interests include anxiety disorders, depression, college student development, and academic/career exploration and decision making.
+Katrina is an advanced Master's student in the College Counseling program here at EMU.
+She earned her Bachelor's degree in Psychology at the University of Wisconsin - Madison.
+Her current clinical interests include lesbian, gay, bisexual and transgender issues, woman's issues, anxiety, depression, mindfulness, and stress management.

-Ethan is a second year master’s student in the General Clinical program at EMU.
-He completed his undergraduate degree in psychology at Oakland University.
-His current clinical interests include trauma recovery, depression, anxiety, and multicultural issues in therapy.
+Michael is in his second year in the Clinical Behavioral master’s program at Eastern Michigan University.
+He completed his undergraduate degree at Calvin College in philosophy and psychology.
+His current areas of clinical interests include depression, anxiety, psychosis, and behavioral analysis.

-Aimee is a second year master's student in the General Clinical Psychology program at EMU.
-She completed her undergraduate degree in psychology at the Pennsylvania State University.
-Her current clinical and research interests include personality pathology.
+Sarah is a second year master's student in the Clinical Behavioral program at EMU.
+She completed her undergraduate degree in psychology at Bowling Green State University.
+Her current clinical interests include trauma and stress-related disorders and their behavioral and psychological correlates.